katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 For security reasons, it is best to use the official images or images provided by otherwise trusted organizations.

+If the image size is an important factor, as it may be today during this tutorial, you may want to choose the smallest available base image and only install the libraries that you need.

-Assume you could use the `jupyter/datascience-notebook` container for your data analysis, but it would require some libraries in addition to those already installed.
+Assume you could use the [`python` container](https://hub.docker.com/_/python) for your data analysis, but it would require some libraries in addition to those already installed.

 ### 1. Build a new image

 It is easy to build a new container image starting from an existing one.
 The "recipe" to build a new image is in a file called [Dockerfile](https://docs.docker.com/engine/reference/builder/).
-To install an additional python library (e.g. [`howdoi`](https://github.com/gleitz/howdoi)), your `Dockerfile` would be:
+To [install](https://pip.pypa.io/en/stable/cli/pip_install/) additional python libraries (e.g. [`emoji`](https://pypi.org/project/emoji/) although it is highly unlikely that your analysis depends on the capability of printing out emojis...), your `Dockerfile` would be:

 ~~~
-FROM jupyter/datascience-notebook
+FROM python
-RUN pip install howdoi
+RUN pip install emoji
 ~~~
 {: .source}